kyma-project/api-gateway/docs/user/tutorials/01-36-expose-workload-noauth-k3d.md

 ## Context

 After completing the Quick Install guide, you have a k3d cluster with the default Kyma Gateway configured under the `*.local.kyma.dev` wildcard domain.
 The domain is registered in public DNS and points to the local host `127.0.0.1`.
-This tutorial shows how to:
-- Create a sample HTTPBin workload
-- Expose it using an APIRule custom resource (CR) with the **noAuth** access strategy
+This tutorial shows how to create a sample HTTPBin workload and expose it using an APIRule custom resource (CR) with the `noAuth` access strategy.

-- Test the exposed endpoints
+The `noAuth` access strategy allows public access to your workload without any authentication or authorization checks.
+This is useful for:
+- Development and testing environments
+- Public APIs that don't require authentication
+- Services that implement their own authentication logic

+> [!WARNING]
+> Exposing a workload without authentication is a potential security vulnerability.
+In production environments, always secure your workloads with proper authentication such as [JWT](./01-40-expose-workload-jwt.md).

+To expose a workload without authentication, create an APIRule with `noAuth: true` configured for each path you want to expose publicly.

 ## Procedure

-Follow this example to create an APIRule that exposes a sample HTTPBin Deployment.
+>[!NOTE]
+> To expose a workload using APIRule in version `v2`, the workload must be part of the Istio service mesh.
+See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/external-content/istio/docs/user/tutorials/01-40-enable-sidecar-injection.html#enable-istio-sidecar-proxy-injection).

 1. Create a namespace and export its value as an environment variable.
 Run: